xEnVrE/atis-gen3-docker/README.md

 * -v /tmp/.X11-unix:/tmp/.X11-unix : mount the temporary configuration for x11 to use the same options as the host
 * -e DISPLAY=unix$DISPLAY : set the environment variable for X11 forwarding
 * --name : name your container so you remember it, if not specified docker will assign a random name that you will have to remember

-:warning: remember to use `..atis-gen3:1.4` if you are using the HVGA camera

 :bulb: use `--network host` if you want the docker to share the IP addresses with the host